cbrnr/python-intro-short/04-Functions/04-Functions.md

 Scope
 -----
-In the previous example, the function `test` has two parameters `x` and `y` which are only accessible within the function.
-These names do not exists outside the function, so they are bound to the local scope of that function.
+In the previous example, the function `test` has two parameters `x` and `y`, which are only accessible *within* the function.
+These names do *not* exist outside the function, so they are bound to the local scope of that function.

 ### Example 1
 Some additional examples further illustrate the scoping rules of Python.
 Consider the following function definition and subsequent function call: